 “Analytics is a journey and not a destination!!
 It takes considerable effort to frame that journey and execute it with a sense of purpose.
 You will encounter stumbling blocks that may threaten your initiative but you need to find a way out and keep marching ahead.”

-We did an analytics exercise for a US client recently in education domain that had all the flavors of roadblocks one can encounter on venturing into analytics territory.
+We did a data analytics exercise for a US client recently in education domain that had all the flavors of roadblocks one can encounter on venturing into analytics territory.
 I intend to summarize those here along with solutions we found in collaboration with all stakeholders

 - Same metrics, different understanding!
 How do we define a conversion etc?
 This wasn’t anticipated to be honest but became clear after couple of stakeholder meetings.
 Good part we had every stakeholder from finance, sales, marketing and operations team on board.
 We were able to identify and close understanding gaps quickly.